Rutgers School of Nursing

 - Establishment of one of the nation's first clinical nurse leader master's degree programs.

-- Establishment of the state's only nurse-managed, interdisciplinary mobile health program, which later grew into a federally-funded Community Health Center that exists to this day as Rutgers Community Health Center in Newark.
+- Establishment of the state's only nurse-managed, interdisciplinary mobile health program, which later grew into a federally-funded Community Health Center.